top of page

 Requirements

-• Relevant tertiary qualification in Environmental or Social Sciences, Development Studies, Public Policy, or a related field
+• Relevant tertiary qualification in a related field

 • An understanding of South Africa’s energy and climate-policy landscape and just-transition debates